 Isolate elements for better campaign testing

-Keep things simple.
+Keep ad campaign testing simple.
 Pick one big thing and test it.
 Fine-tune the test and run it again.
 Then, pick another big thing and test that.
 Don’t create problems for yourself.

 5) Consider the sample size.